-Deciding when to hedge is inherently ambiguous.
-However, these are two formulas that can help you calculate how to prevent a loss and secure maximum profit via hedging.
+Deciding when to hedge is inherently cloudy territory.
+However, these two formulas can help you calculate how to prevent a loss and secure maximum profit via hedging.

-For example, you bet $100 on the Jaguars to win the Superbowl at (+1000) early in the season.
+For example, say you bet $100 on the Jaguars to win the Superbowl at (+1000) early in the season.
 However, they’re up against the Patriots in the Super Bowl.
-The Patriots are listed at (-143).
-You’ve decided you want to make sure you guarantee to make your money back.
+The Patriots are listed at (-200).
+You’ve decided you want to guarantee you make your money back.

-You’d need to convert moneyline odds to decimal odds first before you could make the conversion.
+You’d need to convert American odds to decimal odds before you can make the conversion.

 Plus, you still stand to profit immensely should the Jaguars win.

 This formula is slightly more complicated than the last, but will ultimately save you time if you ever find yourself in an advantageous hedging situation.